 Contrary to most maps, Kahekili hwy does not end into Waiehu.
 Do not make a left at Waiehu Beach rd.
 At mm3 continue to follow the double yellow line fading to the right.
 You will encounter a slight climb into the towne of Wailuku.
 Don’t make any major turns once you reach the first set of businesses, you will know you’re still on the right road when you see Takamiya market on the right.
 The roadway is narrow with heavy traffic in this area.
 Stay alert.

-You will have travelled 58 miles with a vertical gain of about 3800ft.
+You will have traveled 58 miles with a vertical gain of about 3800ft.
 You have done ‘The Loop’ as we call it.
 Congrats!

 I have been doing this ride for 23 years.
 The first time was an adventure.
 I had no information about this ride except for a map.
 Having done it so many times, I now know it very well.
 My girlfriend calls me Maui’s Human GPS.
 When I first did this ride all those years ago there were less than 5 stop light, no there are 25!
 Progress?
 Who knows!